seankhliao/mono/src/index.md

 there was so much emotion,
 that even though it was all in japanese and I kept having to glance at the subtitles on the side, it didn't really distract me.
+The lavishness of the setup and costumes left me in awe of the whole thing.
+The fact that the puppeteers didn't hide at all were an endearing part of the show.

 ##### _12024-04-24_ ITZY